Julien-Elie/usenet-hierarchies/nas/README.md

 ## Requirements

-- The NAS server and its related support scripts are written in Python 2.
+- The NAS server and its related support scripts are written in Python 3.
+(A working version for Python 2 can be found in the history of the Git repository, but is no longer updated.)

 ## NAS Database